dev-academy-programme/computer-setup/ubuntu-setup.md

 ## 3. Setup Visual Studio Code

-Install Visual Studio Code if it isn't already installed
+Install _Visual Studio Code_ if it isn't already installed.

 https://code.visualstudio.com/download

-In your terminal, open VS Code with:
+Then in your terminal, open _VS Code_ with:

 ```
 code .